rochester-rcl/may_bragdon_theme/README.md

 > This project is currently under development.

-# RCL Drupal Theme
+# May Bragdon Drupal Theme
-A custom drupal theme created for the River Campus libraries web site.
+A custom drupal theme created for the May Bragdon project.

 ### Table of Contents
 1. Installation Instructions (Below)